-Since 2015, India has faced severe drought and nearly half the country’s population is being affected by significant water shortages.
-As a result, around 75 percent of Indians do not have access to clean drinking water in their homes.
+Since 2015, India has faced severe drought, and nearly half of the country’s population is continually affected by significant water shortages.
+This has resulted in around 75 percent of Indians not having access to clean drinking water in their homes.

 Those living in rural villages are oftentimes forced to choose between working that day or walking to another village to buy water for their family.
 More often than not, villagers have to gather whatever dirty water is available in ponds, streams, and water tanks.
 These water sources are causing people to get sick from water-borne diseases like diarrhea, typhoid, jaundice, and fevers, and some cases are resulting in death.
 This crisis has moved AMG India, with the help of our donors, to step in and meet these critical needs.

 In 2019, our resource partners provided the funds to purchase and install 24 new borewells in villages across India.
 Twenty-one were put in place, and installation of the last three started in the beginning of 2020.
 Now the people living in these villages, and their cattle, have access to clean drinking water, even during extended periods without rain.